-During our reporting, we learned that other pressures can cause companies to pay taxes as well.
+During our reporting, we learned other pressures can cause companies to pay taxes as well.

-On June 17th, the City of Roanoke sent WDBJ7 a spreadsheet identifying delinquent personal property taxes owed by the Justice companies, separate from the real estate taxes paid after almost losing their Jefferson St. property.
+June 17, the City of Roanoke sent WDBJ7 a spreadsheet identifying delinquent personal property taxes owed by the Justice companies, separate from the real estate taxes paid after almost losing their Jefferson St. property.

 After paying their real estate taxes, the companies still owed a total of more than $190,000.
 Some of the accounts had been sitting unpaid since 2015.
 For example, the account for Justice Family Farms has not been paid for four years, racking up a bill of more than $23,000.